Ohioans get back to eating out and camping out

-TRUMBULL CO., Ohio (WKBN) – While the list of what’s to come is long, the list of what was allowed to reopen Thursday was short — but significant.
+TRUMBULL CO., Ohio (WYTV) – While the list of what’s to come is long, the list of what was allowed to reopen Thursday was short — but significant.

 Restaurants in Ohio were able to reopen for dine-in service Thursday, which captured most of the attention.
 But Thursday was also the day campgrounds could open again.